 Social media can be a great boon to your recovery and help you feel part of an online community.
 Yet, if you overdo it, your mental health may be negatively impacted.
+Depression and social media are inextricably linked, according to new research.

 In fact, a new study from the University of Pittsburgh Center for Research on Media, Technology and Health, reveals that the more social media platforms you use – namely, seven to 11 outlets – the higher your risk for anxiety and depression.